Canada Training Credit

 Half of the eligible tuition and fees you paid to an eligible educational institution

-You started accumulating your Canada training limit, if on December 31, 2019 you were between 25 and 65 years old and you met the following conditions:
+The program is based on meeting your eligibility criteria in the immediately preceding year.
+For 2023, you can earn an additional $250 if on December 31, 2022 you were between 25 and 65 years old and you met the following conditions:

 - maternity and parental benefits and